-This week we begin the study of Sefer Vayikra.
-The book known as "Torah Kohanim - The Way of the Priests," is far more than a manual of temple service and ceremony.
+This week we begin the study of Sefer Vayikra (Book of Leviticus).
+The book known as "Tohras Kohanim - The Way of the Priests," is far more than a manual of temple service and ceremony.
 It is far more than a directory of unique commandments and restrictions for the Layvie and Kohain.
 Vayikra is a symbolic presentation of the ideal life of the Jew as intended by G-d.
-It is a "how to Manual" for sanctity.
+It is a "How to Manual" for sanctity.

 Sanctity is the recognition and fulfillment of divine intent in all things.
 The Mitzvos in the Torah are each a clear statement of G-d's intention.
 Therefore, each Mitzvah is a means toward sanctification.
 Those whom G-d intended to be more responsible for sanctifying His world, or teaching others how to sanctify His world, were given more commandments.
 The non-Jew was given seven Mitzvos.
 The Jew was given 613 Mitzvos.
 The majority of those Mitzvos apply to all Jews; however, a significant number of them only apply to Kohanim.
-If not for the Golden Calf, all Jews would have been equally responsible for sanctifying G-d's world.
-After the Golden Calf the Kohain remained more responsible for sanctity than all other Jews.
-Therefore, we must study Sefer Vayikra - The Way of the Priests as the most complete expression of G-d's expectations for humanity.
+If not for the Golden Calf, all Jews would have been equally responsible for all the Mitzvos, and equally responsible for sanctifying G-d's world.
+After the Golden Calf the Kohanim remained more responsible for sanctity than all other Jews.
+Therefore, we must study Sefer Vayikra-The Way of the Priests as the most complete expression of G-d's expectations for humanity.

 Rav Shimshon Raphael Hirsch explains that all Mitzvos are both practical as well as symbolic.
 The practical focus is accomplished by doing exactly what G-d commanded.
-(In contrast with other stated ideologies that Mitzvos are only symbolic and suggestive rather than exact divine instructions.)
-The symbolic value is in understanding the underlying intent of each Mitzvah and how it both reveals and projects G-d within nature and society.
+The symbolic value is in understanding the underlying intent of each Mitzvah and how it reveals and projects G-d within nature and society.

 What general lesson can we glean from the Mitzvos detailed in this week's Parsha that will enable us to fulfill our mandate as G-d's priests?
-Among the offerings described in this week's Parsha is the Chatas - sin offering, and Asham - guilt offering.
-The belief is that every action has a profound affect upon the balance of spirituality in the universe.
+Among the offerings described in this week's Parsha is the Chatas, and Asham-two types of sin offerings.
+The belief is that every action has a profound effect upon the balance of spirituality in the universe.
 Therefore, the Torah had to provide the means for correcting any deficiency in the spiritual balance caused by our actions.
-That mechanism was the process of Korbanos - offerings.
+That mechanism was the process of Korbanos-offerings.
 In addition to the fundamental requirement for a sinner to change his attitude and behavior, the sinner had to also bring the appropriate Korban.
 The bringing of Korbanos demanded the ministrations of a Kohain.
 As the Pasuk states (4:31), "And the Kohain shall provide him atonement for the sin that he committed, and it shall be forgiven him."

-As G-d's priests, the Jews are responsible to emulate G-d's actions.
-We believe that all of G-d's actions are acts of goodness and kindness, regardless of whether or not we understand His methods of justice.
+As G-d's priests, the Jews are supposed to emulate G-d's actions.
+We believe that all of G-d's actions are acts of goodness and kindness, regardless of whether or not we understand His https://torah.org/torah-portion/rabbis-notebook-5760-vayikra/ methods of justice.
 In general, we refer to G-d's actions as "acts of Chesed."
-When G-d created His word He did so on a foundation of Chesed, "Olam Chesed Yibaneh - the world is built upon Chesed."
+When G-d created His world He did so on a foundation of Chesed, "Olam Chesed Yibaneh-the world is built upon Chesed."
 Therefore, if we are going to emulate G-d, all of our actions should also be acts of Chesed.

-Creating Chessed
+Creating Sanctity